stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 ## Operation

-Verify that the LED connected to the MEGA turns on when you press the push-button and off when you press the push-button again.
-If it is not working properly, verify the code, make necessary changes, and upload the program again.
+Press the button to verify that the LED turns on.
+Press the button to verify the LED turns off.
+If you do not see the desired results, verify the code, make necessary changes, and upload the program again.
+Troubleshooting is a part of the learning process.

 ## Summing up